Acipenser oxyrinchus desotoi

 Pollution and contamination from industrial, agricultural, and municipal activities is believed to cause a variety of physical, behavioral, and physiological impacts to sturgeon worldwide.
 Specific impacts include muscle atrophy; abnormal gonad, sperm, egg, and larval development; organ mutations; tumors; and disruption of hormone production.
 Chemicals and metals often settle to the river bottom and are later incorporated into the food web as they are consumed by benthic feeders, such as sturgeon or macroinvertebrates.

 Dredging activities can significantly impact aquatic ecosystems by directly removing or burying organisms, causing turbidity/siltation effects, resuspending contaminants, making noise and causing disturbance, altering the hydrodynamic regime and physical habitat, and destroying riparian habitat.
-Dredging operations may also destroy benthic feeding areas, disrupt spawning migrations, and resuspend fine sediments causing siltation over required substrate in spawning habitat.
+Dredging operations may also destroy benthic feeding areas, disrupt spawning migrations, inadvertently injure or kill individual fish by suction into the draghead, and resuspend fine sediments causing siltation over required substrate in spawning habitat.
 Because Gulf sturgeon are benthic omnivores, the modification of the benthos affects the quality, quantity, and availability of prey.

-Dams significantly impact Gulf sturgeon by blocking passage to historical spawning habitats, which reduces the amount of available spawning habitat or entirely impedes access to it.
-The ongoing operations of these dams also affect downstream habitat.
+Dams significantly impact Gulf sturgeon by blocking passage to historical spawning habitats, which reduces the amount of available spawning habitat, where reproduction occurs, or entirely impedes access to it.
+The ongoing operations of these dams also affect downstream habitat, by altering flow and water quality.

-Global climate change may lead to accelerated changes in Gulf sturgeon habitat through saltwater intrusion, changes in water temperature, exacerbation of the world’s largest dead zone, and extreme weather periods that could increase both the frequency and intensity of droughts and floods.
+Global climate change may lead to accelerated changes in Gulf sturgeon habitat through saltwater intrusion, changes in water temperature, increased frequency and intensity of hurricanes and red tides (and associated fish kills), exacerbation of the world’s largest dead zone where the Mississippi river meets the Gulf of Mexico, and extreme weather periods that could increase both the frequency and intensity of droughts and floods.

 The following table provides the most recent abundance estimates reported in the 5-year review by river.